Liana Badr: Life

 Badr is a novelist, story writer, journalist, poet and cinema director.
 She was raised in Jericho.
-She studied at the University of Jordan and graduated from the Beirut Arab University with a BA in philosophy and psychology.
+She studied at the University of Jordan and graduated from the Beirut Arab University in Lebanon with a BA in philosophy and psychology.
 Badr studied at the Lebanese University.
 She earned her M.A. from Birzeit University.
 She lived in Beirut and worked as an editor for Al Hurriyya.

-After 1982, she moved to Damascus, then Tunis, and Amman.
+After 1982, she moved to Damascus, Syria, then Tunis, Tunisia, and Amman, Jordan.
 She returned to Palestine in 1994.

 She worked in the Palestinian Ministry of Culture (PMC) as a general director for the Arts.
 She worked in the Cinematic Archive through their Audiovisual department.
 She was editor of Dafater Thaqafiyya.